Mental Health and Access to Care Survey (MHACS)

 Instrument design

 This survey is a repeat of the 2012 Canadian Community Health Survey on Mental Health (CCHS-Mental Health).
 In contrast to the 2002 and 2012 iterations of the CCHS-Mental Health, which were administered in-person, the 2022 MHACS is administered by computer-assisted telephone interviews (CATI) due to the COVID-19 pandemic.
-The survey has been shortened to 50 minutes rather than one hour to reduce response burden.
+The survey has been shortened to reduce response burden.
 Additionally, content has been updated to reflect the novel objective of evaluating change in mental health status and service use before and during the COVID-19 pandemic.

 The CCHS-Mental Health questionnaire was developed by Statistics Canada in collaboration with stakeholders from Health Canada and the Public Health Agency of Canada, the Provincial Health Ministries, an expert advisory group consisting of specialists from Health Canada, the Public Health Agency of Canada, the Mental Health Commission of Canada, and academic experts.